Review of California Penal Code 664/187 Attempted Murder Laws and Best Defenses

 Best Defenses for PC 664/187 Attempted Murder Charges

 It all depends on the circumstances of the case.
-What I tell my clients a lot of times is the way you have to look at what the prosecutors do when they're thinking about evaluating a case.
+I often tell my clients that they have to look at what the prosecutors do when they're evaluating a case.

-They don't necessarily look at the charges that hard, but more looking at what sentence they think the person should get.
+They don't necessarily look at the charges that are hard but more looking at what sentence they think the person should get.

-Then they use the facts and circumstances of the case and different charges that apply to the case, to work out an offer to settle the case.
+Then, they use the facts and circumstances of the case and the different charges that apply to it to work out an offer to settle the case.
 If you look at it in those terms, it makes a lot more sense.

 Defenses to attempted murder charges under PC 664/187 will focus on challenging the prosecutor's elements of the crime, especially on the crucial factor of specific intent to kill.